 The Fanbase: Trickster know-it-alls with hearts of gold.

-Chances it will be a Certified Fresh hit: Previous Discworld-based television series like the Cosgrove Hall–produced Discworld animated shorts and The Hogfather are cult classics in the United States, but that doesn’t necessarily translate to major critical or commercial success.
-But the series could last a long time should the BBC and the eventual U.S. streamer or broadcaster position it toward the right audience.
+Chances It Will Be a Certified Fresh Hit: Previous Discworld-based television series like the Cosgrove Hall–produced Discworld animated shorts and The Hogfather are cult classics in the United States, but that doesn’t necessarily translate to major critical or commercial success.
+But the series could last a long time should BBC America position it toward the right audience.